 My dad is a chef.
 So naturally, you would think I would be the one to bring in the best recipes to my marriage.

-Well, little did I know my husband had the skills to make amazing homemade pizza and the best wing sauce ever!
+Well, little did I know my husband had the skills to make amazing Homemade Pizza and the best wing sauce ever!

-- It beats the pants off of any store-bought buffalo wing sauce.
+- It beats the pants off any store-bought buffalo wing sauce.
 Hands down, no doubt about it.
 And we have dozens of friends who have come over for wing night to back us up.

 - It can be made with what you already have on hand.
 I have no doubt you have the ingredients needed in your pantry right now.

 - Hot Sauce.
-We typically use Frank’s hot sauce because it is cayenne pepper sauce.
+We typically use Frank’s red hot sauce because it is cayenne pepper sauce.
 However, my homemade hot sauce recipe is a Frank’s copycat and works as a great substitute.

-- Butter.
+- Unsalted Butter.
 The butter mellows out the tang of the ketchup and levels the hot sauce to medium heat.
 It makes the sauce thicken just right, too!

 PS…I have to tell you – when I saw my then-future husband put hot sauce, butter, and ketchup in a saucepan, I thought he was nuts.
-Somehow THAT was going to turn into amazing buffalo wing sauce?!
-IT DOES!
+Somehow THAT was going to turn into amazing buffalo chicken wing sauce?!
+BUT IT DOES!

 “Dump the entire bottle of hot sauce in a pan.
 Then squirt ketchup until it peeks out the top.
 Add the butter.
 Wait, then add a spoonful of cornstarch with a smaller spoonful of water and you’re done.”

 Step 4.
-Use immediately on hot foods (like the best crispy baked chicken wings ever) or let cool to room temperature to use on cool foods (like buffalo chicken bacon ranch salad).
+Use immediately on hot foods (like The Best Crispy Baked Chicken Wings ever) or let cool to room temperature to use on cool foods (like Buffalo Chicken Bacon Ranch Salad).

 - Buffalo Chicken Bacon Ranch Salad